Broadcasting

 Broadcast Conditions

 Sometimes you want to broadcast your event only if a given condition is true.
-You may define these conditions by adding a broadcastWhen
+You may define these conditions by adding a broadcastWhen method to your event class:

 /**